DuncanCragg/OnexOS/README-App.md

  - Put down a library on the high street full of links collecting the best documents you have each created
  - Maybe the holiday plans, favourite recipes or music reviews you each have in your rooms
- - Collect some links to snippets of text and images that you find useful for a short story you're writing
+ - Collect a list of some links to snippets of text and images that you find useful for a short story you're writing
+ - Obviously, lists are objects too, and also have links
+ - If you like a paragraph in someone's document, then of course it also has a link that you can grab for your snippet list
  - Sit in the library and surround yourself with (links to) those snippets while you compose it
  - Next to the library, place a gallery with walls linking to everyone's favourite photos in their albums or photo frames
  - Rebuild the gallery to create many rooms organised by theme; a picture matching two themes can appear twice
+ - If you like the gallery's "landscape" room, simply grab its link and paste it into your own virtual house where you can wander in easily
  - Create a billboard with links to text paragraphs and images, describing an upcoming event you'll all attend
  - Remind everyone by putting the billboard up along the street, by simply dropping its